MARKETS

 "Bead Street" (Yu Chau Street), "Button Street" (Ki Lung Street) and "Ribbon Street" (Nam Choeng Street) and also Tai Nan Street are a crafters paradise with dozens of wholesale shops selling buttons, fasteners, ribbons, zippers, feathers, sequins and trims and other accessories of every shape and size at rock bottom prices.
 Walk-in customers are welcome at most shops.

 "Fabric Street" (Ki Lung Street and Yu Chau Street between Yen Chow Street and Wong Chuk Street) is a wholesale fabric market at which most shops also sell to walk-in customers.
-Also fabric market on Yen Chow Street.
+The long established fabric market Yen Chow Street Hawker Bazaar, dating back to 1978, was relocated to Tung Chau Street Temporary Market in 2023 with about 50 stalls including 16 operators from the previous location.

 "Haberdashery Street" (Nam Cheong Street on either side of Cheung Sha Wan Road) is a large wholesale market.
 In addition to selling to trade customers most shops sell to walk-in retail customers.